 Outstanding new facilities

 The University of Bristol has invested £36million in a state-of-the-art dental school and clinical dental facility with cutting edge equipment - opening in 2023.

 Bristol's Dental Care Professional School has its own clinical environment for an integrated approach to student learning and patient care.

 Our excellent staff-to-student ratio allows for thorough supervision and plenty of staff guidance throughout the course.

 Our BSc Dental Hygiene and Therapy degree will enable you to become a skilled, competent clinician, capable of providing high levels of clinical care and patient management.

-Learn in the heart of the city at Bristol Dental School and Hospital, a welcoming environment and centre for excellence providing routine and specialist clinical dental services.
+Learn in the heart of the city in a welcoming and supportive environment, providing routine and specialist clinical dental services.